zhaobe/django-dev/README.md

 - then use `virtualenv venv --distribute`, you should see a new python executable being created and installing of other tools.
 - to activate the virtualenv, use `source venv/bin/activate`.
 - to deactivate the virtualenv, use `deactivate`, unless error says otherwise.
+- activate virtualenv and use `pip install Django`, to install Django, refer to [this](https://docs.djangoproject.com/en/1.10/topics/install/#installing-official-release)